aksha-y/working_Mikro_Cred_Manager/README.md

 ## 3) Initialize database

 SQLite is auto-initialized on first start.
-If you prefer, you can run the helper once:
+If you prefer, you can run the helper once:(this command is optional)
 ```powershell
 .\.venv\Scripts\python.exe .\init_db_sqlite.py
 ```